nexusdev/hack-recovery/README.md

-now we combine all our tasks to retreive the balances for SimpleMarket
+Now we combine all our tasks to retrieve the balances for SimpleMarket